marshjaja/EdX-Group-Project-1/README.md

 Navigate through your local literary landscape with an interactive map, marked with your location and the most exciting literary locales nearby.
 BookHub is your gateway to a world where books come alive, connecting you with the stories you love and the communities that cherish them.

+---

-# 🗣️User Story
+# 🗣️USER STORY
 AS a book enthusiast<br>
 I WANT to explore bestsellers, search for books, and find local bookstores and libraries<br>
 SO THAT I can immerse myself in the world of books and support local bookstores.<br>

 <br>

+---

-# ✅Acceptance Criteria
+# ✅ACCEPTANCE CRITERIA
 The app should:
 - Use Bootstrap.<br>
 - Be deployed to GitHub Pages.<br>